VladKochetov007/quick_trade/docs/docs/quick_trade/utils.md

 ## wait_success

 Decorator.
-If a traceback was received during the execution of the function, then the action is repeated after `utils.WAIT_SUCCESS_SLEEP` seconds.
+If a traceback is received during the execution of the function, the action is repeated after `utils.WAIT_SUCCESS_SLEEP` seconds.

 The main purpose is to avoid ConnectionError when trading in real time.
 [see this page](https://stackoverflow.com/questions/27333671/how-to-solve-the-10054-error)